eeveetza/p1812/README.md

 This code repository contains a MATLAB/Octave software implementation of [Recommendation ITU-R P.1812-6](https://www.itu.int/rec/R-REC-P.1812/en) with a path-specific propagation prediction method for point-to-area terrestrial services in the frequency range 30 MHz to 6000 MHz.

-This is a development version of the code that does not necessarily correspond to the reference version  approved by ITU-R Working Party 3K and published on [ITU-R SG 3 Software, Data, and Validation Web Page](https://www.itu.int/en/ITU-R/study-groups/rsg3/Pages/iono-tropo-spheric.aspx).
+This version of the code corresponds to the reference version  approved by ITU-R Working Party 3K and published on [ITU-R SG 3 Software, Data, and Validation Web Page](https://www.itu.int/en/ITU-R/study-groups/rsg3/Pages/iono-tropo-spheric.aspx).

 The following table describes the structure of the folder `./matlab/` containing the MATLAB/Octave implementation of Recommendation ITU-R P.1812.